- Become a DogFriendly Member & receive:

 This house is 2 parts stretch-limo-living and 2 parts ‘the good life’…1km from the beach… It’s designed to be a relaxing, interesting family base from which to conduct marvellous ‘Swallows and Amazons’ adventures – for the all the family.

 Many guests celebrate big birthdays and come for family escapes here.

-The house and garden design has been focused on families particularly those with small children.
+The house and garden design has been focused on families particularly those with small children under 9.
 Dens, the mini gypsy caravan, masses of toys, fancy dress and more.
 Parents will love being able to see most of the garden from the kitchen, which will allow them to read the paper inside, and watch playing outside.